mircealungu/mircea/drafts/programming is not going anywhere.md

 # Will Prompt-Engineering Replace Software Engineering?

+> Programming languages are the easiest way in which one can specify systems; if there was an easier way, we would have used it. (to find the author)

-Alternative subtitles:
+# Alternative subtitles

 - "Why prompting-LLMs will not render PLs obsolete?" -- This would also be a *positive* framing for the paper

-Motivational Quote:
-> Programming languages are the easiest way in which one can specify systems; if there was an easier way, we would have used it. (to find the author)
+- Programming Languages Are Not Going Anywhere

 # Why this paper?